 Software Consultant by choice and Backend Engineer by heart

-Started my career by programming in C, especially Embedded C. Then explored Python and became proficient in it.
-I have built 10+ services in python.
-I also love Golang and currently I am building production apps in Go.
+Started my career in 2013 by programming in C, especially Embedded C. Then explored Python and became proficient in it.
+I have built 10+ production systems in python.
+I also love the simplicity of Golang and currently I am building production apps in Go for a Silicon Valley based Startup.

 I have a good experience in architecting, developing, deploying and scaling robust backend infrastructures.
 I am aware of most of the AWS services and for two years I have architected solutions using the same.
-From last year I have been working with Azure cloud + Google Coud to architect solutions.
-Not to mention that apart from the managed solutions, I have designed and deployed services in bare metal servers.
+From last one year I have been working with Azure cloud to architect solutions.
+I am also familiar with Google Cloud Platform.
+Not to mention that apart from the managed solutions, earlier I have designed and deployed services in bare metal servers too.

 I use some stuffs that aren’t completely terrible.

-2015 to 2017 I was working on AWS cloud at my day job.
-From 2018 I started working on Azure cloud for the current client I consult with.
-And I use digital ocean to spin up servers for my personal projects.
+I have used AWS and Azure cloud primarily in my day job.
+I use Heroku for hackathons, AWS and digital ocean to spin up servers for my personal projects.

 Since I started working on software from 2013, fortunately I did not struggle with version control systems as my senior devs did.
 I started using git right away.
-I host all my public projects in github.
-For my private repositories, I used Bitbucket for a while.
-Then explored Gitlab, but some how I liked the simplicity of github’s issue tracker and kanban boards.
+I host all my public and private projects in github.

 I heavily rely on evernote to organize my notes and bookmarks.

-Ubuntu, Debian in servers and mac OS .
+Ubuntu, Debian in servers and mac OS for development.

 Apart from coding, I do other things as well.

-I use kindle to read, it’s easier that you carry around all your books and also I export highlights to my evernote and can have a glance at them anytime I want.
-Books I read so far:
+I use kindle to read, it’s easier that you carry around all my books.
+I also export book highlights to my evernote and have a glance at them anytime I want.
+Books I’ve read so far:

 I simply love Brandon Sanderson’s stories.
-Mistborn Final Empire, Well of Ascension, Hero of Ages, Alloy of law, Shadows of self, Bands of mourning, Elantris, Way of Kings.
+Mistborn Final Empire, Well of Ascension, Hero of Ages, Alloy of law, Shadows of self, Bands of mourning, Elantris, Way of Kings, Words of Radiance.

-So Good They Can’t Ignore You, how to fail at almost everything and still win big.
+Deep Work, So Good They Can’t Ignore You, How to fail at almost everything and still win big, Subtle art of not giving a f*ck, When: The Scientific Secrets of Perfect Timing, Nudge, Pragmatic programmer, Clean Code, Zero to One.

 Here’s the upcoming list of books I will read.
 Yes I don’t use goodreads, I find that the books I add to goodreads piles up to 1000’s and it becomes a dump.
-Having amazon book list allows me to take quick actions.
-Most of the books I have bought are from my kindle directly sitting at airport.
+Having amazon book list allows me to take quick actions by buying them from anywhere.

 A good code is one which uses the system resources efficiently which means not over utilizing the resources as well as not under utilizing by leaving them idle.
 One of the main features of Python3 is its asynchronous capabilities.
 After getting to know what is concurrency and why concurrency is not parallelism.
 We will see how can we leverage the asyncio library’s functionalities to design and run our code concurrently, use our resources efficiently and finish the tasks blazingly fast.